gateway-fm/public-docs/docs/cdk-erigon/configuration-options.md

 **Use case**: Ideal for projects requiring a dedicated blockchain with custom tokenomics, governance, or specialized performance characteristics while maintaining interoperability with the broader ecosystem.

+**Configuration**

+You can configure the node for sovereign type1 mode through a set of flags and chain config on the chainspec.

+**Flags**

+- `zkevm.initial-commitment: "pmt"`

+Configures the node to use Patricia Merkle Trie (PMT) as the commitment trie. *Witness generation is disabled for PMT*

+- `zkevm.honour-chainspec: true`

+Will not override the chainspec with any block times when in normalcy mode.
+This is important if you want to turn on certain forks but stay in normalcy.

+**Chain Config**

+- `"normalcyBlock": 0`

+Enable normalcy mode.
+Normalcy mode modifies the node to give it Ethereum compliance with no ZK modifications.
+This will use the Ethereum EVM with no ZKEVM modifications.
+It will also turn off ZK counters.

+**Transaction Types**

+When in Sovereign Type1 mode the node supports more transaction types than the default legacy type given the node is configured for the hardfork.

+- [x] Legacy Transaction (Type 0)
+- [x] Access List Transaction (Type 1)
+- [x] Dynamic Fee Transaction (Type 2)
+- [ ] Blob Transaction (Type 3) *Blob transactions are not supported on L2*
+- [x] Set Code Transaction (Type 4)

+**EVM**

+When in normalcy mode the node will operate in compliance with Ethereum.
+This means that the EVM is the Ethereum EVM with all the OP codes and precompiles.

+There is one hard modification to the EVM on all modes of operation.
+The OP code `SELFDESTRUCT` is modified to instead perform `SENDALL` which will transfer the funds to the recipient but not destroy the contract code.

 ## State Trie Types

 CDK-Erigon supports two different state storage implementations, each offering different tradeoffs between compatibility and performance.